O farewell Orkney I'm leaving soon

 As described in my article in the 3rd Stone

-Magazine, the sun will reappear from behind Ward Hill inside
+the sun will reappear from behind Ward Hill inside Maeshowe ((59o

-within Maes Howe, due to the fact that this is determined by the
+Howe, due to the fact that this is determined by the horizon!
+A

-Maes Howe area.
-This can be from plus or minus 40 days to winter
+Howe area.
+This can be from plus or minus 40 days to winter solstice

-Ring of Stenness, Watch Stone, Breckness settlement, Brodgar Farm,
+of Stenness, Watch Stone, Breckness settlement, Brodgar Farm, Ring of

-224031) in combination with the hill behind this Glen: Red Glen
+in combination with the hill behind this Glen: Red Glen area (HY213016)

 It seems that reappearing over here can't be viewed from so many

 E.g. reappearing at Ring of Brodgar is not likely due to the